securitydistractions/dhcpd/README.md

 # dhcpd
-Parse dhcpd logs into Elastic
+Parse Linux dhcpd logs into Elastic.

+Blogpost at